Conservation

 Upcoming Events

-• Biological Stream Monitoring
+• Biological Stream & Aquatic Resource Monitoring

 Biological Stream Monitoring supplements water quality data by determining what aquatic invertebrates are found in a stream.

 Since some invertebrates (small creatures without a backbone) are sensitive to pollutants and others are tolerant, different types are assigned point values that correspond to their pollution tolerance.
 A sensitive invertebrate, such as a mayfly nymph, is worth three points.
 A moderately tolerant type, such as a crayfish, is worth two points.
 A tolerant type, such as a sowbug, is worth only one point.
 The total score of a given stream will indicate how good the water quality is.
 Streams that support populations of a variety of invertebrates from all three groups score highest and are therefore of the best quality.

 Biological stream monitoring is conducted by volunteers.

-Those interested in assisting with stream monitoring can call 513-521-7275 or email us.
+Those interested in assisting with stream monitoring can contact Volunteer Services or email us.

 • Habitat Assessment